What We Learned About London in 2014

 EVERYONE'S ROCKING SPORTSWEAR

-Perhaps as a reaction to the legions who seem to think that mid-length beards, slightly too tight chore jackets and Rough Trade tote bags are acceptable things to wear in a European city, many young Londoners have adopted a more wearable, looser silhouetted style.
-Clubs have had to re-evalue their "no sportswear" policies as Adidas trackies, Nike sliders, Reebok Classics and all sorts of other JJB Classics (as well as more high-fashion offerings from the likes of Cottweiler and the ever-present Nasir Mahzar) have come back into fashion.
+Perhaps as a reaction to the legions who seem to think that mid-length beards, slightly too-tight chore jackets, and Rough Trade tote bags are acceptable things to wear in a European city, many young Londoners have adopted a more wearable, looser silhouetted style.
+Clubs have had to re-evaluate their "no sportswear" policies as Adidas trackies, Nike sliders, Reebok Classics, and all sorts of other JJB Classics (as well as more high-fashion offerings from the likes of Cottweiler and the ever-present Nasir Mahzar) have come back into fashion.
 It's a look that is resolutely urban, clothing that's designed to be worn and lived in, clothes for the club and for the roads, clothes that make sense in a city like London.

 IT'S STILL THE MOST EXCITING CITY IN THE WORLD